mechagr/zx-manager/readme.txt

 ZX Manager is a full-stack web application for managing ZX Spectrum game collections, built with ASP.NET Core MVC.

-This project was developed as an enhanced version of VinylManager (https://github.com/mechagr/vinyl-manager), adapting the core collection management concepts for ZX Spectrum enthusiasts such as myself.
-It was created to demonstrate Model–View–Controller architecture, Entity Framework Core integration, and user authentication systems.
-It showcases my ability to build complete web applications with database persistence, RESTful routing, and secure user management within a modern web framework.
+This project was developed as an enhanced version of [VinylManager](https://github.com/mechagr/vinyl-manager), adapting the core collection management concepts for ZX Spectrum enthusiasts.
+It demonstrates Model–View–Controller architecture, Entity Framework Core integration, and secure user authentication.
+ZX Manager showcases the ability to build complete web applications with database persistence, RESTful routing, and user management within a modern web framework.

 ---

 ## Project Overview

-The goal of ZX Manager is to allow users to build and maintain a personal ZX Spectrum game collection.
-Users can add, edit, delete, and organise their games by publisher, year of release and genre, with full user authentication protecting their data.
-The application includes features such as game ratings, global search functionality, and sortable collections.
-Information is stored in SQL Server with Entity Framework Core handling all database operations.
+The aim of ZX Manager is to enable users to build and maintain a personal ZX Spectrum game collection.
+Users can add, edit, delete, and organise their games by publisher, year of release, and genre.
+Full user authentication ensures that each user's data remains private.
+Additional features include game ratings, global search, and sortable collections.
+All information is stored in SQL Server with Entity Framework Core managing database operations.

 The application demonstrates:

 - Model–View–Controller (MVC) architectural pattern
 - Entity Framework Core with Code First migrations and relationships
 - ASP.NET Identity for user authentication and authorisation
-- RESTful CRUD operations with proper HTTP verbs and routing
+- RESTful CRUD operations with appropriate HTTP verbs and routing
 - Razor views with server-side rendering and Bootstrap styling
 - Database design with foreign keys and navigation properties
 - Search functionality with filtering across multiple data fields